-Haiku Makes It Simple To Bring The Classroom To The Web - AZ Tech Beat
+Haiku Makes It Simple To Bring The Classroom To The Web

 The last few decades have seen internet technology completely reshape many industries.
 Whether it’s the music industry, newspaper industry, or dozens of others–changes continue to happen at a dizzying speed.
 However, the education field has lagged behind when it comes to adopting new technology.